BiologicalRecordsCentre/STRIDER/README.md

 appropriate taxonomic group or species.
 Samplers may not always identify a target correctly and these functions may take confusion matrices.

-The minimal function for this process is `sim_detect(fun="equal")` in which all targets are detected at equal probability.
+The minimal function for this process is `sim_detect(fun=detect_equal)` in which all targets are detected at equal probability.

 ## Simulating the reporting